Nikorastorm/Nikorastorm/README.md

  I may not befriend you if you're a VERY dry chatter, unfortunately - I try my best to be very expressive through my text and I just get a lil bored talking to people constantly saying "k" lolz

  I don't mind people taking inspiration from my skins!
-I'd prefer if people don't copy them directly, but I truly don't care enough to make a big deal out of it - not that serious to me.
+Please do not copy directly from my skin - I don't make big deals out of it, but I will perma hide you.

  Do not use weird sexual humor/teases with me, especially if we just met.
 Same goes for venting and oversharing.
 </details>